Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 Combine cooked tortelloni with tomato sauce and mozzarella, bake until golden and bubbling.

-Tortellini is a small, ring-shaped stuffed pasta traditionally filled with meat or cheese.
+They are small, ring-shaped stuffed pastas traditionally filled with meat or cheese.
 It is most commonly served in broth or with light sauces.

 Traditional fillings include pork, prosciutto, mortadella, Parmigiano-Reggiano, and nutmeg.
 Modern versions may use ricotta, spinach, mushrooms, or other vegetables.